SaaraLeppis/SaaraLeppis/README.md

 I have also gained experience of system integrations from @Saranen Consulting Oy's Integration Academy program in 2023.

-I am proud of gaining  6 ects of  [Full stack open 2022 -course](https://fullstackopen.com/) to get more practice, recently (2/2024) I finished the [TypeScript part](https://github.com/SaaraLeppis/full-stack-open-9_2023)
+I am proud of gaining  6 ects of  [Full stack open-course](https://fullstackopen.com/) to get more practice, recently (2/2024) I finished the [TypeScript part](https://github.com/SaaraLeppis/full-stack-open-9_2023)

-Here, in GitHub, I have basicly study projects, asignments and small own stuff.
+Here, in GitHub, I have basicly study projects, assignments and small own stuff.

  &nbsp;